Eastover Formation: Fossils

+Marine mammals

+The fossil iniid dolphins Meherrinia and Isoninia are both likely from the Eastover Formation (although they may potentially date to the overlying Yorktown Formation), as well as the earless seals Terranectes and Virginiaphoca.

 Fossil plants

 The flora of the Eastover Formation consists mostly of lignitized plant remains and a documented palynoflora record.
 The terrestrial palynoflora represented in the Eastover Formation consisted primarily of temperate -warm temperate taxa.